Mnuchin says trade focus with China is issue specific

-WASHINGTON U.S. Treasury Secretary Steven Mnuchin said on Tuesday that the Trump administration's approach to improving its economic relationship with China prioritizes specific issues rather than a bilateral investment agreement.
+WASHINGTON (Reuters) - U.S. Treasury Secretary Steven Mnuchin said on Tuesday that the Trump administration's approach to improving its economic relationship with China prioritizes specific issues rather than a bilateral investment agreement.

 "I think what we're looking for is, opposed to just negotiating a large agreement, we're looking to negotiate very specific issues that deal with market issues today, deal with market fairness today, deal with opening their markets... that's really our focus.
 Once we make progress on that we can turn to the bilateral investment agreement," Mnuchin said at an event held at the U.S.-China Business Council in Washington.